 How about your neck and chest?
 These areas in many cases are neglected and may really give away your age.
 Well peels work just great on your neck and chest and may help rid you of age spots and wrinkles there too.
 You’ll also feel a beautiful improvement in skin texture on your neck and chest after having a chemical peel.

-Are you looking to know for sure if you will experience pain with chemical peels?
+Will you experience pain with chemical peels?
 Well to an extent it all depends on how quickly you feel pain.
-Light peels are pain-free.
+Light peels are nearly pain-free.
 The medium peels do entail some discomfort, but are over with quickly.
 After a couple of weeks you will be able to relish in the new you!